whompratt/gapp/README.md

 # GAPP

+* GAPP IS NO LONGER MAINTAINED - PLEASE FEEL FREE TO FORK THIS APP AND TAKE IT OVER *

 GPRO Setup and Strategy APP

 GAPP will let you calculate the optimal setup for your in each session, with differing weather conditions.